Thinking of putting your money to work with Chocolate Finance? Here’s everything you need to know before diving in.

 Where Can You Use the Chocolate Visa Card?

-You can use the Chocolate Visa Card anywhere Visa is accepted globally — including retail stores, e-commerce sites, and travel bookings.
+You can use the Chocolate Visa Card anywhere Visa is accepted globally — including retail stores, e-commerce sites, travel bookings, and Singapore public transport.
+The card works on MRT and buses via SimplyGo contactless — just tap and go.

 Chocolate Visa Card Limit, Miles & Tax